 EDUCATION and/or EXPERIENCE REQUIRED:

-- 18 years of age.
-Working towards the completion of a High School diploma or equivalent.
+- Must be 18 years of age and working towards the completion of a High School diploma or equivalent.

 - Must be CPR/First Aid certified within 30 days of being hired.

 - Association of Challenge Course Technology Level 1 Facilitator Preferred.